Definition: Defining the Meaning of Autoimmune Disease

 Many people take medicines to reduce the immune system's abnormal response.
 These are often called immunosuppressive medicines.
 Examples include corticosteroids (such as prednisone) and non-steroid drugs such as azathioprine, cyclophosphamide, mycophenolate, sirolimus, or tacrolimus.

-Facts: Types of Autoimmune Diseases
+Quick Facts: Types of Autoimmune Diseases

 There are more than 80 types of autoimmune diseases.